 BRUCE BELLAND’s life story could be called “From Boy Singer to Renaissance Man” considering his more than six decades of diverse accomplishments in virtually every phase of the entertainment industry.

-Bruce Gerald Belland was born in Chicago, Illinois on October 22nd, 1936, the second son of Dr. Stanley G. Belland, a prominent Protestant Minister with a thriving congregation on the city’s Northwest side, and his talented young wife Hertha… a Gospel radio singer, voice coach and choir director.
+Bruce Gerald Belland was born in Chicago, Illinois on October 22nd, 1936, the second son of Rev. Stanley G. Belland, a Fundamentalist Minister with a small congregation on the city’s Northwest Side, and his young wife Hertha… a talented Gospel radio singer, voice coach, and choir director.

 Not a fireman.
 Not a fighter pilot.

 Not even shortstop for his beloved Chicago Cubs.

 His mind was made up at age 4, and he never wavered from pursuing that dream.

 Throughout his childhood, he spent long hours singing along with Bing Crosby and The Mills Brothers on the radio, or at the piano being coached by his supportive and always encouraging Mother, “while our supper burned on the stove.”

 He was 10 in 1946, when the possibility of a musical career drew closer.
 His family moved to Hollywood where his Father assumed the Ministry of the West Hollywood Community Church in a blue-collar, working-class community just blocks off the Sunset Strip, and immediately adjacent to up-scale Beverly Hills.

 During his adolescent years, Bruce developed his vocal skills singing in his Mother’s church choir, and at countless funerals conducted by his Father.

 As Bruce puts it: “Other Fathers took their son fishing or to a baseball game.
 Dad and I buried people.”